Baby-friendly, todder-friendly, child-friendly holiday cottage, Yorkshire Dales

 Off-road walk from Austwick to Feizor & back along the Pennine bridleway (Austwick has a good playground and Feizor has a lovely café with ice-creams – great incentive to get there .)

-Clapham – delightful Dales village with a playground plus a buggy friendly woodland/lakeside trail that has lovely views leading up to Ingleborough Cave.
+Clapham – delightful Dales village with a lovely playground plus a buggy friendly woodland/lakeside trail that has lovely views leading up to Ingleborough Cave.
+Ice creams available at the village shop.

 Gisburn Forest is a lovely drive out with forest & resevoir walks.
 For younger children, there is a small adventure playground next to the café (not always open).

-The Sizergh Castle Wild Play Trail is great – go prepared for a bit of mud.
+The Sizergh Castle Wild Play Trail is fantastic – go prepared for a bit of mud.

 Morecambe – children’s paradise!, especially if you arrive by bike- playgrounds all along the promenade, fantastic eye-catching sculptures everywhere, Happy Mount Park with train, splash park (seasonal, take change of clothes and/or swimwear.) and fab new adventure playground.
 The Stone Jetty Cafe at the end of the Jetty (close by the refurbished Midland Hotel) is a basic but good cafe with, on a clear day, one of the most stunning views in England.
 Keen cyclists can cycle all the way there along the flat off-road route from Bull Beck car park, near Caton.
 (NB best way of reaching Morecambe is via Carnforth not Lancaster as less traffic.)